-In AnQiCMS templates, data display is mainly achieved through double curly braces{{ 变量名 }}.
-For example,{{ archive.Title }}The content will display the current article's title.
-When we need to perform logical control (such as conditional judgments, loops) or define temporary variables within the template, we will use single curly braces and the percent sign.{% 标签名 %}The introduction of custom variables is based on this mechanism.
+In AnQiCMS template, data display is mainly achieved through double curly braces{{ 变量名 }}To implement.
+For example,{{ archive.Title }}It will display the title of the current article.
+And when we need to perform logical control (such as conditional judgment, loop) or define temporary variables within the template, we will use single curly braces and the percentage sign{% 标签名 %}.
+The introduction of custom variables is based on this mechanism.

-The `{% with %}` tag: magic of temporary variables.
+{% with %} tag: The magic of temporary variables.

-Its basic usage is like this:
+Its basic usage is as follows:

 {% with variable_name="值", another_variable="另一个值" %}